NEOSidekick/n8n-nodes-neos/TASKS.md

 ...
 };

-	•	Confirm all standard fields: version, group, defaults, etc.
+	•	Confirm all standard fields: version, group, defaults, etc. -> Done for NeosTrigger (name: 'neosTrigger')

-	5. [ 	Task 2.5: Decide which credentials type to use
+	5. [x]	Task 2.5: Decide which credentials type to use
-	•	Possibly NeosApi with an Access Token field or basic OAuth flow if NEOS supports it.
+	•	Possibly NeosApi with an Access Token field or basic OAuth flow if NEOS supports it. -> Placeholder for neosApi added.
-	6. [ 	Task 2.6: Add placeholders for each of the signals in the properties array
+	6. [x]	Task 2.6: Add placeholders for each of the signals in the properties array
-	•	nodeUpdated, nodeAdded, nodeRemoved, nodePropertyChanged, nodePublished, nodeDiscarded, afterNodePublishing.
+	•	nodeUpdated, nodeAdded, nodeRemoved, nodePropertyChanged, nodePublished, nodeDiscarded, afterNodePublishing. -> Added 'events' multiOptions property.
-	7. [ 	Task 2.7: Discuss naming for the Resource + Operation model
+	7. [x]	Task 2.7: Discuss naming for the Resource + Operation model
 	•	Alternatively, name them "Events" or "Trigger Type."
-	•	Possibly treat each signal as an event type in a single "Trigger" operation.
+	•	Possibly treat each signal as an event type in a single "Trigger" operation. -> Decided on 'Events' property.

 ⸻